opensanctions/yente/README.md

 # Import external dataset specifications from OpenSanctions.
 This will fetch the dataset
 # metadata from the given index and make them available to yente.
 external:
-  # nb. replace `latest` with a date stamp (e.g. 20220419) to fetch OpenSanctions data
+  # nb. replace `latest` with a date stamp (e.g. 20220419) to fetch historical
-  # for a particular day:
+  # OpenSanctions data for a particular day:
   url: "https://data.opensanctions.org/datasets/latest/index.json"
   # Limit the dataset scope of the entities which will be indexed into yente.
 Useful
   # values include `default`, `sanctions` or `peps`.